27escape/gnarlypi/docs/config.md

 **target** This is where files will be copied to, this could be a remote system that allows a SSH/SFTP or rsync connection as is shown in the example but could also be a local path that is a mount point for a remote system such as a NAS

 **sleep** This is the time in seconds before rsync backup attempts.
 If the system is not connected to a network, then nothing happens with the rsync.
-If it is connected to a network, such as when you are at home, then its useful for this to be a shortish value such as **300** i.e. 5 minutes, so that your images will be backed up quite quicly after you have copied them from your SD card.
+If it is connected to a network, such as when you are at home, then its useful for this to be a shortish value such as **300** i.e. 5 minutes, so that your images will be backed up quite quickly after you have copied them from your SD card.